 Be warned: this game is about surviving, not running and gunning.
 You will die, a LOT.
 You have to be stealthy, smart, and quick.
 Happy hunting!

-If you were a fan of the great Knight of the Old Republic and its sequel, this is a must play the mod.
+If you were a fan of the great Knight of the Old Republic and its sequel, this is a must-play mod.
 It takes the second game in the series and adds a lot of cut content that didn’t make it into the final release of Knights of the Old Republic II: The Sith Lords.

 This adds so much that will make any dissatisfied KOTOR gamer happy about the somewhat lacking quests and ending of KOTOR II.
 The Knights of the Old Republic games are cheap, and often on sale.
 If you haven’t played either, do it now!
 And when you get the second, definitely download the restored content for a more cohesive, complete experience.